-It could be brain chemistry which causes a natural tendency to focus on the negative side of things.
-Past traumatic events which influence our psychology for the better or worse, how we look at failures and successes, society and how much it influences us and many more influences which determine if we are happy or not.
+It could be down to genetic personality traits, which may cause a natural tendency to focus on the negative side of things, and generally being more sensitive.
+Past traumatic events which influence our psychology for better or worse, how we look at failures and successes, society and how much it influences us and many more influences which determine if we are happy or not.

 Don’t be a victim

-If you allow yourself to become a victim you will always have somebody to blame and blaming everybody else for your misfortunes in life will only lead to anger, petty spitefulness and eventual unhappiness.
+If you allow yourself to become a victim you will always have somebody to blame, and blaming everybody else for your misfortunes in life will only lead to anger, petty spitefulness and eventual unhappiness.
+See locus of control.

 In many situations when we consider ourselves to be a victim of any wrong doing, often we bare some of the fault ourselves.
-If we accept that it was partly our own fault we avoid that victim mind set which can be so damaging.
-Accept responsibility, learn from any mistakes and do better next time.
+If we accept that it was partly our own fault, we can avoid that victim mind set which can be so damaging.
+Accept responsibility, learn from mistakes and do better next time.

 Keep moving forward in a positive, productive way, not a negative and destructive way.